Gray Hair Coloring

 Everyone thinks that gray hair is resistant and difficult to color – it is not the gray that is the problem, but the formulation.
 If the hair is more than 50% gray, the formula should be half a shade to a whole shade darker with neutral and gold pigments.
 Stay away from anything ash since there will not be enough pigment to cover the white, and the end result will be transparent or supply no coverage at all.

-“To color or not to color,” is the question that many gray-haired women ask themselves.
-I believe that no matter how beautiful your gray or silver hair appears, it automatically signals that you are mature and adds an extra 10-15 years to your age.
-If you opt to keep the gray, your beautiful hair cannot be your only asset.
-You must be impeccably dressed, your clothes current, your makeup perfect, and your hairstyle smooth and chic.
-If not, you risk looking old and sloppy.
-All of these factors must be assessed in deciding what to do when those sneaky white strands first start making their appearance!
+“To color or not to color,” is the question that many gray-haired women and men ask themselves.
+Keep in mind that no matter how beautiful your gray or silver hair appears, it generally sends a signal that, rightly or wrongly, makes other people view you as “mature” and older (than your actual age).
+So, assess all factors when deciding what to do when those sneaky white strands first start making their appearance!

 Gray Hair at 25?
 Yes.
 Here’s What You Can Do